Fort Union National Monument

-Visitor Services/Interpretation: If you enjoy talking to people of all ages, then helping at the visitor center information desk or assisting with interpretative programs could be for you!
+Visitor Services/Interpretation: If you enjoy talking to people of all ages, donning historical garb, or assisting in programs and special events, then helping at the visitor center information desk or assisting with interpretative programs could be for you!

 Maintenance: If you have special skills in carpentry, mechanical repairs, plumbing, or adobe plastering, you may be interested in assisting the maintenance staff.
 Other duties may include routine cleaning of park buildings and restrooms, painting, and minor construction and repairs.